-Building MaterialsHousing that contains building materials that cause health problems due to factors such as indoor air quality or pose a risk in areas such as fire.Access to ample green space for leisure, recreation, play and reflection.
+Building MaterialsHousing that contains building materials that cause health problems due to factors such as indoor air quality or pose a risk in areas such as fire.play and reflection.
 Generally speaking, the rich are able to spend more time in pleasant natural surroundings where the poor may be relatively restricted to areas of urban concrete.
 This has broad impacts on childhood development, happiness and health.

 Environmental AccessAccess to environments of priceless value such as a beach.
 For example, an island where all the good beaches have been purchased by wealthy individuals and five star hotels whereby the local community can no longer access the environmental riches of their island.Tourism in excessive numbers that damages the local environment that a community depends upon for its future.

 Excessive ConsumptionThe tendency for the ultra wealthy to use large amounts of resources such as land and burn large amounts of energy with luxuries and toys such as large homes, yachts and jets.
 This could be addressed with an extremely high tax on luxury items and services that harm the environment such as private jets or private spaceflight.

 OverfishingHarvesting of fish stocks beyond the ability of a species to replenish leading to extinctions.
 This is often perpetrated by sophisticated global fishing fleets from large countries that outcompete traditional fishing practices on a global basis.